gjpstrain/gabe-academic_website/content/authors/admin/_index.md

   url: https://www.manchester.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include statistics and data science, mental health, and perception.
+bio: My research interests include statistics and data science, health psychology, and perception.

 # Interests to show in About widget
 interests: